Here’s how many times the federal government has shut down

-(The Hill) – There have been 21 federal government shutdowns in the last five decades, as Congress has until September 30th to pass a set of spending bills or come up with a short-term plan to avert a soon-to-be 22nd government shutdown.
+(The Hill) — There have been 21 federal government shutdowns in the last five decades, as Congress has until Sept.
+30 to pass a set of spending bills or come up with a short-term plan to avert a 22nd government shutdown.

-A government shutdown would lead to non-essential federal functions such as social security and SNAP benefits to be suspended and result in millions of federal employees to not receive pay during the shutdown.
+A government shutdown would lead to non-essential federal functions such as Social Security and SNAP benefits being suspended and result in millions of federal employees not receiving pay during the shutdown.

-The soon-to-be approaching deadline has lead to division between the House Republicans.
-Multiple GOP factions in the chamber have different demands, with some GOP House members even threatening to call for a vote to remove House Speaker Kevin McCarthy (R-Calif.) from his leadership position.
+The deadline has led to division between House Republicans.
+Multiple GOP factions in the chamber have different demands, with some GOP House members even threatening to call for a vote to remove House Speaker Kevin McCarthy of California from his leadership position.

 Here are the 21 times the federal government has experienced a shutdown.